By Cassie Blackeby

 “I remember saying to my husband that night, this doesn’t belong here.
 My body was trying to tell me something,” she recalls.

 The next morning, her GP sent her for scans.
-By chance, the results came through on the morning of her hens party.
+By chance, the results came on the morning of her hens party.
 On what was meant to be a joyful day, Phoebe received devastating news—stage two hormone-positive breast cancer.

-In February this year, Phoebe and Peter welcomed their son Eddie.
+Earlier this year, Phoebe and Peter welcomed their son Eddie.
 “He is the biggest blessing of our lives.
 We still can’t believe how lucky we are after everything my body has been through.”

-Throughout her journey, Phoebe found strength in her close-knit family and the support of the COUCH Cancer Hub, recommended to her by her breast care nurse early in treatment.
-“They made everything feel less clinical.
-It was a safe, holistic space where I felt truly supported.
-I didn’t need to pretend I was okay—I could walk in and just be me.
+Phoebe credits COUCH Cancer Hub with helping her navigate the physical and emotional challenges of cancer.
+Recommended by her breast care nurse, COUCH offered a safe, holistic space.
+“I didn’t need to pretend I was okay — I could walk in and just be me.
 It gave me a real sense of belonging.”

 Stories like Phoebe’s are only possible because of the care COUCH provides.
 By becoming a Champion of COUCH, you can help more Far North locals receive the same care and hope.
 To find out more, head to https://couch.org.au/charity/champions-of-couch-1.